H4tch/MonsterBS/README.md

-# CppProjectBuilder
+# MonsterBS
 --------------------

-A collection of scripts that make it painless to create, support, and customize a C++ project from a single control file.
+The Monster Build System collection of scripts that make it painless to create, support, and customize a C++ project from a single control file.

 #### Features